Tips To Prevent Resin Bubbles

 • Use room temperature ArtResin

-... and if you already have pesky bubbles in your cured resin, follow our simple steps to get rid of them.
+And if you do end up with bubbles in your cured resin, follow our simple steps to get rid of them.

 Do you want to learn more about troubleshooting epoxy resin?
 Read our guides below: